shilwant7/ExecuteCommandAndShowOutputUsingPipe/README.md

 # ExecuteCommandAndShowOutputUsingPipe
-Program to execute command and show its output using pipe
+Program to execute command and show it's output using pipe